 For those who are unaware, this type of boiler is essentially the opposite of a combi boiler.

 This means that there is a separate tank, which is typically in the loft, and a separate water cylinder, which is usually in the airing cupboard.
 Megaflo offer unvented system boilers and are a recognised industry brand.

-Again, there are going to be a number of different factors that determine the total cost.
+Again, there are going to be a number of different factors that determine the total cost of a system boiler.

-Replacing a standard boiler to a combi boiler?
+Replacing a system boiler to a combi boiler cost (Conversion)

-If you want to make a boiler replacement from a standard boiler to a combi, this can cost anything from £2,500 to £4,500.
+If you want to make a boiler replacement from a standard system boiler to a combi, this can cost anything from £2,500 to £4,500.

 To understand why this is more expensive than just having a boiler installed from scratch, there are a few things to consider here, and it ultimately comes down to all of the work that is included.

 - The water cylinder and old boiler are going to need to be fully removed.

 - There also needs to be new upgraded pipework, which is fed into the new location of the incoming boiler or existing location.

 - Then, you actually have to have the new combi installed, and this is the simple version.

 Replacing a system boiler with a combi is a big job, and it will often require around two days of work, so you can see why it is more expensive than a combi swap.

 However, if you have the budget, a lot of homeowners will tell you that making the switch is the best decision they ever made long term.

 This is not only because they get hot water the minute they need it, you also get great efficiency savings as well, which means you put more money in your bank account.